Skip to Content

 Can the Victim Drop Domestic Violence Charges?

-In California, you can be arrested and prosecuted for domestic violence even if the victim does not want you arrested.
-In some cases, especially with spousal abuse, it is very difficult for the victim to drop charges against the abuser.
-The prosecutor decides whether to file charges and can proceed with the criminal case even if the alleged victim decides not to want to go to court.
-The prosecutor is the only one who can drop charges because the victim is merely a witness in a government prosecution.
+In California, you can be arrested and prosecuted for domestic violence even if the victim does not wish for your arrest.
+In some cases, especially with spousal abuse, it is challenging for the victim to drop charges.
+The prosecutor decides whether to file charges and can proceed with prosecution even if the alleged victim chooses not to go to court.
+Only the prosecutor can drop charges as the victim acts as a witness in government prosecution.

 What To Do When Falsely Accused?

-Inaccurate domestic violence claims can be detrimental to the other partner’s criminal record and may affect the rest of that person’s life.
-For this reason, it is best to handle the situation using professional legal help to make sure rights are protected.
+Inaccurate domestic violence claims can be detrimental to the partner's criminal record and potentially affect their life.
+For this reason, it is best to handle the situation using professional legal help to protect rights.

 Listed below are a few different methods you may want to use when handling a spouse’s/partner’s inaccurate domestic violence claims.